Free Confidential Consultation

 Methodology

-For this study, we used data gathered through the Clery act and compiled by Campus Safety and Security, in order to determine which colleges, per the filters chosen were the “most dangerous” in the United States.
+For this study, we used data gathered through the Clery Act and compiled by Campus Safety and Security, in order to determine which colleges, per the filters chosen were the “most dangerous” in the United States.
 As a reminder, the filters used were, 4 year private and public universities and colleges, 30,000+ students, and campuses with on-campus student housing facilities.
 From there, we used additional primary and secondary sources from other studies and newspaper articles.